-Ron L’Esperance is the President of Group ATN and prior to this, he enjoyed a 28 year career with the Province of Nova Scotia.
+Ron L’Esperance is a co-founder and Principal of Group ATN and prior to this, he enjoyed a 28 year career with the Province of Nova Scotia.

 His last position with the Province was as Deputy Minister of the Department of Environment and Labour, and at that time, Ron was also responsible for the province’s regulatory affairs vertical.
 While Deputy Minister of Labour, Ron was asked by the federal Department of Labour to lead the Canadian Delegation to the International Labour Organization in Geneva, Switzerland, in the negotiation of an international convention on human resource development.